gravitational/teleport/rfd/0098-securing-docker-images.md

 using `cosign` and a public key.
 Stronger, SLSA-2 level guarantees [can be verified with additional tooling](https://security.googleblog.com/2021/09/distroless-builds-are-now-slsa-2.html).

-**Note** that we are _already_  using Distroless images to distribute some Teleport plugins.
+> **NOTE:** We are _already_  using Distroless images to distribute some Teleport
+> plugins.
 This would extend their use to Teleport proper.

 ### 2. Ongoing scanning